jansabbe/todo-app/README.md

 > boilerplate code.

 Use the [testing-library queries](https://testing-library.com/docs/queries/about) to find the DOM element.
 Unsure which query would work best?
-Try putting `screen.logTestingPlaygroundURL()` after the `render` method and go the url.
+Try putting `screen.logTestingPlaygroundURL()` after the `render` method and go to the url.

 -   Make sure you understand the difference between `getBy..`, `queryBy..` and `findBy..`.